Better-HPC/auto-rest/docs/getting_started/running_prod.md

 ## Enforcing CORS Policies

-Nginx offers support for enforcing Cross-Origin Resource Sharing (CORS) policies.
+Cross-Origin Resource Sharing (CORS) limits the server to respond only to requests originating from specific locations.
 The configuration below demonstrates how to implement a basic CORS policy using the `add_header` directive.
 This setup allows requests from any origin (`Access-Control-Allow-Origin: '*'`) and limits the supported HTTP methods.